BoKleynen/Comparative-Programming-Languages/FILLME.md

 If you chose to extend some of the original features as an extensions, properly document what you did here.

+NA.

 ## Custom Extension

 If you came up with your own extension, properly document it here.
 Explain its intended behavior and showcase by example.

-- PropertyCounter: nothing to impressive here, but instead of only being able to count the occurrences of the `float` my PropertyCounter can count arbitrary properties.
+- PropertyCounter: nothing to0 impressive here, but instead of only being able to count the occurrences of the `float` my PropertyCounter can count arbitrary properties.

 ## Feedback on the Project